-On 21 January 2014, following days of intense speculation, it was confirmed that Kamui had secured a seat with the Caterham F1 team.
-It is understood that the Anglo-Malaysian team, which was fielding its third different driver line-up in as many seasons, received money from the Kamui Support fan campaign aimed at bringing him back to F1.
+On 21 January, following days of intense speculation, it was confirmed that Kamui had secured a seat with Caterham.
+It was subsequently confirmed that the Anglo-Malaysian team, which was fielding its third different driver line-up in as many seasons, received money from the Kamui Support fan campaign aimed at bringing him back to F1.

 "I want to give special thanks to all the fans who have made donations to Kamui Support," he said.
 "Their donations and gestures gave me extra strength to come back fighting and I am very pleased that the money they raised not only helped me but will now go to helping Caterham progress this year.
 Every single one of you who helped with Kamui Support will race with me in 2014 and that makes me very proud."

 Whether Kamui and his fans believe they got their monies worth only they can say, but to this observer they were badly short-changed.